standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 skill.
 ‘Oughtn’t he to have written?’
 That is what he has done.
 I don’t follow.
-It is certainly odd how both he and I seem to have come to it {37}suddenly.
+It is certainly odd how both he and I seem to have come to it suddenly.
 It is dwelling on the time when I sacrificed my other book, that has brought me to it.
 My mind has been on it lately.
 I don’t know why I should be sensitive about it.
 My feelings had nothing in